CuriousTech/ESP-HVAC/README.md

 Use to heat or cool by a selected offset temperature for a specified time.

 Idle min, cycle min/max:
 These are timers in seconds to control the thermstat operating limits.
 Idle min is the shortest time between cycles.
 Cycle min is the shortest time for a cycle, and max is the longest.
+Be careful with these settings.
+Running the compressor too short, too long or without the fan can cause damage.

 ![remotepage](http://www.curioustech.net/images/hvacremote.png)